 For those of you who have been involved with Soil Born Farms for a while, you might remember some of these folks.
-Randy Stannard, Antonio Garza, Sean Hagan, Sara Barnes, Eric Hart, Alicia Baddorf, Paige Schoening, Aimee Sisson and Becca Waltemath all learned from and helped steward this amazing community farm.
+Randy Stannard, Antonio Garza, Sean Hagan, Sarah Barnes, Eric Hart, Alicia Baddorf, Paige Schoening, Aimee Sisson and Becca Waltemath all learned from and helped steward this amazing community farm.

 Justin Roberts and Griffin Cassara are first generation farmers who started Green Soul Sacramento Urban Farm in spring 2017.
 They currently farm at the historical farm on Hurley Way in the Arden area where Soil Born began in 2000.
 After meeting in the Soil Born farmer training program in 2015, Justin’s and Griffin’s passion for good organic food, a healthier more sustainable food system and love of nature and the outdoors grew into a desire to farm organically and own their own farm.
 One day, they hope to expand to 5–10 acres where they can explore their dreams of growing potatoes, sweet potatoes and heirloom vegetables saved from their own seed.
 This season, they are focusing on growing cut greens like arugula, salad mix, baby mustard greens and baby kale while also experimenting with hot peppers and seasonal kitchen staples such as cucumbers, head lettuce, cauliflower, beets and carrots.
 Look for Green Soul Farm every Saturday at Midtown Farmers Market and support your hyper-local urban farmers.